Why San Antonio Homeowners Shouldn’t Get Leased Solar Panels

-These charges are often covered under your homeowner insurance.
+These charges are often covered under your homeowner’s insurance.
 Make sure to check with your insurance agent before you contract your panel removal.

 It’s Harder To Sell a San Antonio, Texas Home With Leased Solar Panels

-Another issue that comes with leasing instead of buying solar panels is the sell of your home.
-Most people don’t plan on selling their home when they purchase solar, but life happens.
+Another issue that comes with leasing instead of buying solar panels is the sale of your home.
+Most people aren’t planning on selling their home in the near future when they purchase solar, but life happens.